APA 7th referencing

 OR

-In fact, “a flexible mind is a healthy mind” (Palladino & Wade, 2010, p.
+“A flexible mind is a healthy mind” (Palladino & Wade, 2010, p.
 147).

-Quoting example - with paragraph numbers
+Quoting example - without page numbers

 Lee (2015) states that, “in APA style, double quotation marks are used to enclose quoted material” (para.
 1).